September 12-23, 2021

 Honestly, there’s so much to see and do, five nights will seem like a dream.
 The thing is to do what you want to do – and the emphasis, always, will be on finding inspiration for your writing.
 Coffee-houses, pubs, green spaces, restaurants, and so much more are wonderful places to curl up for a couple of hours and write, and you’ll have time – and encouragement – to do so.

-Gerard’s new novel, The Hush Sisters, released this October, and like most 2020 events, we’ll shift to celebrate this with you in 2021.
+Gerard’s new novel, The Hush Sisters, released in October 2020, and like most 2020 events, we’ll celebrate this with you in 2021.
 We’ll have complimentary copies for you when we land in Scotland, and you’ll get the inside scoop on the road to publication for this contemporary gothic novel – something to keep you awake during those autumn nights by the fireplace at Lunga House or reclining in the shadow of Edinburgh Castle.
 Where better to celebrate than on our epic journey to the land of so many great writers – from Walter Scott, Burns, and Stevenson to Rankin and Rowling.

-Also, later in 2020, we’ll post a short reading list of Scottish literature that you might find handy during the retreat – this list of stories, poems, and short essays will help you feel more connected to the literature, history, and culture of Scotland.
+Also, we’ll soon post a short reading list of Scottish literature that you might find handy during the retreat – this list of stories, poems, and short essays will help you feel more connected to the literature, history, and culture of Scotland.
 Except for traveling, there’s nothing like a good book to inspire your own words.

 (CAD, including tax)